MESAHub/mesa-website/02-prereqs.markdown

 the community of users.
 Therefore the first step to becoming a MESA user is to join the
 [mesa-users mailing list](https://lists.sourceforge.net/lists/listinfo/MESA-users).
-(Click the preceeding link and complete the "Subscribing to mesa-users" section of the form.)
+(Click the preceding link and complete the "Subscribing to mesa-users" section of the form.)

 If you have requests for help, you should post your questions to